vvscode/docs/docs/voice/voice-rest-api/voice-rest-api-recording-tr.md

 - recording_finished - indicating that the recording for the specified call has been stopped either by a Manage Call request or because the call has ended
 - recording_available - indicating that the recording file is available in the specified **destinationUrl** and can be picked up

+- transcription_available - indicating that the transcription file is available in the specified **destinationUrl** and can be picked up

+> 📘
+> Transcription processes require data transfer and aditional processing power, it will usually demand more time to be concluded.
+Transcription_available notifications will normally take few minutes to arrive at the customer's backend.

 _Example_

     {